April 3rd, 2012

 2010

-Comfy Cargo Chair
+Comfy Cargo Chair – the original

 The ‘Comfy Cargo Chair’ originated from the idea to create a piece of furniture which does not predetermine the surface for the user.
 The object is not finished, but rather requires creative collaboration by the owner.